 The Rise of WordPress

-There was not much in WordPress at that time, but with Movable Type, another popular CMS decided to change the pricing structure, and that opened a huge opportunity for the WordPress market.
+There was not much in WordPress at that time, but Movable Type, another popular CMS decided to change the pricing structure, and that opened a huge opportunity for the WordPress market.

 The users of Movable Type decided to change to WordPress and that started the growth of WordPress as the leading CMS.

-During the year 2005, Mullenweg shifted his focus on CNET blogging system.
+During the year 2005, Mullenweg shifted his focus to CNET blogging system.
 During the same time, he came up with one of the most popular plugins of WordPress, the Akismet plugin, which protects a blog from spam comments.

 The Glorious Funding